BepisPoggoLoco/Cryptographic-Sequencer/README.md

 # Code Structure

-The main file (*Crytographic_Sequencer.ino*) contains the OLED GUI code and draws functions from the RFID and IR cloner library (*RFIDIRCloner.cpp and RFIDIRCloner.h*)
+The main file (*Crytographic_Sequencer.ino*) contains the OLED GUI code and calls functions from the RFID and IR cloner library (*RFIDIRCloner.cpp and RFIDIRCloner.h*)

 # Code Logic